Dirichlet heat kernel estimates for rectilinear stable processes: Introduction and main results

 the Green function of $X$ in $D$.
 It follows from \eqref{e:1.11} that for any $x\in D$ and any non-negative Borel measurable function $\varphi$ on $D$,

 From the Dirichlet heat kernel estimates in Theorem \ref{T:1.1} for $p_D(t,x,y)$, one can clearly derive the Green function estimates for $G_D(x,y)$.

-Due to the singular nature of the cylindrical stable processes, there are quite many challenges in the study of their Dirichlet heat kernel estimates.
-For instance, as mentioned above, Harnack inequality fails for cylindrical stable processes.
+Finally, we mention that boundary regularity of solutions to the Dirichlet problem for the generator of isotropic stable processes is studied in \cite{Ros-OtonSerra.2014.JMPA}.
+These regularity results were later extended to more general stable operators in \cite{Ros-OtonSerra.2016.JDE, Ros-OtonValdinoci.2016.Adv}, and further to nonlinear nonlocal equations in \cite{Ros-OtonSerra.2016.Duke}.
+However, for Dirichlet heat kernel estimates, the singular nature of rectilinear stable processes poses significant challenges.
+For instance, as mentioned above, Harnack inequality fails for rectilinear stable processes.
 Thus we can not use the approach developed in \cite{ChenKimSong.2010.JEMSJ1307} for the study of Dirichlet heat kernel estimates for rotationally symmetric stable processes directly.
 To see this through a concrete case, we invite the interested reader to pause for a few minutes and think about possible ways to establish the joint local H\"older continuity of the transition density $p_D(t,x,y)$ of $X^D$ in any open subset $D\subset \R^d$ before reading the proof of Theorem \ref{thm:qHolder}.
-Some new ideas and methods are needed for the study of cylindrical stable processes.
+Some new ideas and methods are needed for the study of rectilinear stable processes.
 We employ a combination of the probabilistic and analytic methods in our investigation.